-Requirement Level 6.3 The unit of certification utilises all the chemical non-toxic Essential alternatives available in order to reduce the use of toxic, persistent or bio-accumulating substances. persistent of bio accunitiating substances.
+Requirement Level 6.3 The unit of certification utilises all the chemical non-toxic Essential alternatives available in order to reduce the use of toxic, persistent or bio-accumulating substances.

 The auditor shall verify and report on evidence that the unit of certification actively seeks to replace toxic, persistent and bio-accumulating chemicals with non-toxic alternatives, for example for anti-fouling purposes.
 Policy, procedures and a list of chemicals on board shall be reviewed.